Hydrocarbonoclastic bacteria: Oil degrading microbial communities and ecological successions

 When a release of oil (or whichever kind of hydrocarbon compound) happens in a specific marine area, a lot of bacterial species begin to colonize it, changing the microbial community already present there.
-Analyzing the dynamics of those communities has led to the discovery of common patterns that are associated with biodegradation, and those information can be useful for the improving of bioremediation methods.
+Analyzing the dynamics of those communities has led to the discovery of common patterns that are associated with biodegradation, and that information can be useful for the improving of bioremediation methods.
 Microbial community in situ shuffles since the quantities of nutrients change as the presence of hydrocarbons increases: this ecological situation is able to select only those organisms which can use hydrocarbons as an energy source and possess all the enzymes to do so.
 In addition, most oil biodegrading species require specific quantities of phosphorus and nitrogen to carry out their catabolic processes.
 It is possible to state therefore, that hydrocarbonoclastic bacteria rate is limited by the availability of nitrogen and phosphorus mainly.

 Several experiments conducted both in vitro and in situ showed the fundamental role that OHCBs (obligate hydrocarbonoclastic bacteria) play during events like an oil spill.
 The very first microorganism populations that bloom when hydrocarbons are released are the so-called generalists, which can break (through specific enzymes) the most simple bonds in hydrocarbons (generally they are n-alkane degraders); among them, the most common genus is Alcanivorax (the most important species is Alcanivorax borkumensis) which can degrade aliphatic hydrocarbon compounds.
 Subsequently, specialists replace generalists to degrade stronger and more complex bounds; among them one of the most known genera is Cycloclasticus which can, for example, degrade aromatic hydrocarbons such as PAH (polycyclic aromatic hydrocarbons).

 Up to now, no hydrocarbonoclastic Archaea species have been found, since it appears that they are too sensitive to the effects of an oil spill, as shown by many studies carried out on beaches and coastal waters.
 Nevertheless, Archaea species could be used as markers of the ecological status of an environment.